resotto/python3-docker-devenv/README.md

 ### Install python packages
 This repository has `requirements.txt` so you can add python packages into it.
-They are installed with pip when you run [`docker build`](https://docs.docker.com/engine/reference/commandline/build/).
+They are installed with pip3 when you run [`docker build`](https://docs.docker.com/engine/reference/commandline/build/).

 ### Install Vim
 Actually, you already have installed vim and this repository also has `.vimrc` which is copied to *"/root"* in the container.
 Thus you can use vim by default!

-If you want to use other text editor, you can do same thing like this.

 ## Deep Learning
 If you can run learning models on container and show matplotlib figure about the result, it will be very useful.